Brain Tumors and Seizures

 What is a seizure?

-A seizure is caused by a sudden change in electrical activity in the brain.
-It can cause a few different things to happen, depending on the type of seizure and where it happens in the brain.
+A seizure is caused by a sudden change in electrical activity in your brain.
+It can cause a few different things to happen, based on the type of seizure and where the seizure happens in your brain.

 The way a brain tumor and seizures affect a person varies greatly.
-A person may have a seizure that leads to a diagnosis of a brain tumor, but never have another seizure again.
-Some people have many seizures over the course of their illness.
+A person may have a seizure that leads to a diagnosis of a brain tumor but never have another seizure again.
+Some people have many seizures throughout their illness.
 Some people have a warning that a seizure is coming, called an “aura.”
 An aura can be a headache, a sensory change (smelling a certain smell), or a change in mood.

 What are the types of seizures?